European badger: Distribution and habitat

 The European badger is native to most of Europe.
-Its range includes Albania, Armenia, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Crete, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.
+It is found in Albania, Armenia, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Crete, Croatia, Czechia, Denmark, Estonia, Finland, France, Georgia, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.

-The distributional boundary between the ranges of European and Asian badgers is the Volga River, the European species being situated on the western bank.
-The boundary between the ranges of the European and Caucasian badgers is in the North Caucasus, but a clear boundary has not been defined, and they are sympatric in some regions, potentially forming a hybrid zone.
-They are common in European Russia, with 30,000 individuals having been recorded there in 1990.
+The distributional boundary between the ranges of European and Asian badgers is the Volga River; the European species inhabits the western bank.
+The boundary between the ranges of the European and Caucasian badgers is in the North Caucasus.
+However, a clear boundary has not been defined, and the two species are sympatric in some regions, potentially forming a hybrid zone.
+They are common in European Russia, where 30,000 individuals were recorded in 1990.
 They are abundant and increasing throughout their range, partly due to a reduction in rabies in Central Europe.
-In the UK, badgers experienced a 77% increase in numbers during the 1980s and 1990s.
-The badger population in Great Britain in 2012 is estimated to be 300,000.
+In the UK, the badger population increased by 77% during the 1980s and 1990s.
+The badger population in Great Britain in 2012 was estimated to be 300,000.

-The European badger is found in deciduous and mixed woodlands, clearings, spinneys, pastureland and scrub, including Mediterranean maquis shrubland.
-It has adapted to life in suburban areas and urban parks, although not to the extent of red foxes.
-In mountainous areas it occurs up to an altitude of 2000 m.
+The European badger inhabits deciduous and mixed woodlands, clearings, spinneys, pastureland and scrub, including Mediterranean maquis shrubland.
+It has adapted to living in suburban areas and urban parks, though not to the same extent as red foxes.
+In mountainous regions, it can be found at altitudes of up to 2000 m.